BegumDev/GetSetHoliday/README.md

 ### Acknowledgements
 * My peers in the Slack community have been great help in asnwering anything needed.
 * My mentor Rohit Sharma has been very supportive with great tips.
+* Tutor support was very helpful through the development process.
+* Code Institute learning material has been incredibly helpful in building this website.